microsoft/KC/papers/Entailment-Issues/README.md

 --max_seq_length 128
 ```

+## Note

-If you try to replicate the debias experiment results, the performance may be slightly different from our paper's results.
-This
+If you try to replicate the debias experiment results, the performance may be slightly different from the results presented in the paper.
-is due to randomness coming from pytorch training, and the small variance doesn't impact our main conclusion.
+This is due to randomness coming from pytorch training.
+The small expected variance doesn't impact our main conclusions.

 ## Contributing